AgentO3/making-ops-fun/README.md

 #Making Ops Fun

 Ops should not keep you up at night because systems are down.
-Ops should keep you up at night because you are having a good time hacking on a new solutions.
-Operation is about solving interesting complex problems and not about fire fighting.
-In this talk I will discuss what you can do to make ops fun and rewarding and how to avoid getting burnt out.
+Ops should keep you up at night because you are having a good time hacking.
+Operation is about solving interesting complex problems and not about constantly putting out fires.
+In this talk I will discuss what you can do to make ops fun and rewarding.
+I will share tips on how to avoid getting burnt out.

-- Where is your source of truth?
- - Does not matter where you store facts about your system, all that matters is that you do store facts about your system somewhere.
- - If you don't have one, create one.
-- Watch changes of truth
- - Changes of truth trigger events.
-These events trigger process to restart, software upgrades, server restarts or whatever else you can imagine.
-- Tools enable commuication
- - Ansible, Kibana, Munin, etc. Tools give us a common methods to commuicate.
-Tools like Ansible allow opt to manage provisioning as code.
-Developers are more likely to